 All this adds up to just 1.5% of the total official Chinese (including Hong Kong) FDI into India.
 This doesn’t cover investments made by funds based out of Singapore and elsewhere, where the ultimate owner is Chinese, so the actual investment in India will be higher.

 The single largest Chinese investment in India is the $1.1 billion acquisition of Gland Pharma by Fosun in 2018.
 This accounts for 17.7% of all Chinese FDI into India, but it is unique.
 Gateway House identified just five other investments (FDI) by Chinese companies which exceed $100 million.
 This includes the $300-million investment by MG Motors.

 China is most active in India in the start-up space.
 Gateway House has identified over 75 companies, with Chinese investors concentrated in e-commerce, fintech, media/social media, aggregation services and logistics.
-A majority – about two-thirds – of India’s 18 Indian unicorns (start-ups with valuation of over $1 billion) have a Chinese investor.
+A majority – more than half – of India’s 30 Indian unicorns (start-ups with valuation of over $1 billion) have a Chinese investor.
 (See Table 1)

 Why is China seeing such success in Indian tech?
 It’s because Indian start-ups rely disproportionately on overseas venture capital (VC) funding – all start-ups worth over $1 billion are foreign-funded.
 Some like Flipkart and Paytm have been acquired outright.
 India still does not have a Sequoia or Google of its own.
 Reliance Industries, through Jio, is trying to replicate Alibaba’s successful model in India.